Determinated738/china-bedrock-samples/README.md

 ## Why does this exist?

 To provide an easier way for users to access the latest game assets without needing to manually extract or locate them from the game files themselves.

+## What version is this based on?

+The current information is based on 3.4.5 iOS version of the game.